Start breaking bad habits today

 I've failed at breaking habits before... why would this time be different?

-Unlike traditional apps, this one creates real stakes that make failure costly and success rewarding.
-Research shows that people are far more likely to stick to goals when money is on the line β€” this method actually works!
+Unlike traditional apps, this one creates real financial accountability.
+Research shows that people are far more likely to stick to goals when real money is on the line.
+And because there is no upfront payment, the barrier to starting is as low as possible.

 What if I forget to log my progress?